ENSTA-U2IS-AI/torch-uncertainty/README.md

 ### Baselines

-To date, the following baselines are implemented:
+To date, the following deep learning baselines are implemented:

 - Deep Ensembles
 - BatchEnsemble